-- Among 25-64 year-olds in Norway, bachelor's degrees are the most common tertiary attainment at 21% of the population followed by master's degrees with 13% and short-cycle tertiary qualifications with 11%.
+- Among 25-64 year-olds in the Netherlands, bachelor's degrees are the most common tertiary attainment at 24% of the population followed by master's degrees with 16% and short-cycle tertiary qualifications with 2%.
 This is similar to the OECD average, where bachelor's degrees are most common (19%), followed by master's degrees (14%) and short cycle tertiary qualifications (7%).
-As in all OECD countries and other participants, only a small fraction of the population holds a doctoral degree: the share is 1% in Norway. - On average, tertiary attainment generates a wide range of labour-market benefits, including high employment rates.
+As in all OECD countries and other participants, only a small fraction of the population holds a doctoral degree: the share is 1% in the Netherlands. - On average, tertiary attainment generates a wide range of labour-market benefits, including high employment rates.
 Yet, there are significant differences depending on the field of study.
-In 2021, employment rates in Norway were highest among tertiary-educated individuals who studied engineering, manufacturing and construction with 92% and lowest among those who studied natural sciences, mathematics and statistics at 85%.
+In 2021, employment rates in the Netherlands were highest among tertiary-educated individuals who studied medical and dental fields or information and communication technologies with 93% and lowest among those who studied natural sciences, mathematics and statistics or education at 86%.
 However, these differences need to be put into perspective.
-Even among 25-64 year-olds with tertiary attainment in the field with the lowest employment rate, this was 4.2 percentage points higher than among those with upper secondary attainment (all fields combined). - Wages also differ according to the field of study.
-In Norway, tertiary attainment in medical and dental fields generates the highest earnings.
-Full-time full-year workers aged 25-64 with a tertiary degree in this field earn on average 67% more than workers with upper secondary attainment (all
+Even among 25-64 year-olds with tertiary attainment in the field with the lowest employment rate, this was 2.6 percentage points higher than among those with upper secondary attainment (all fields combined).